Getting Started with Lochac Discord

 - If you’re using Lochac Discord for branch/guild/order meetings there’s likely to be a channel set up for your group, with a channel name to match.

 - If you stop using Lochac Discord for 30 minutes you’ll get moved into an “Away from keyboard” voice channel.

 - User settings – here you can mute yourself so other users in voice channels can’t hear you, deafen yourself so you can’t hear other users, and change a host of other settings.
 Feel free to explore around, and if you can’t work out how to do something, get in touch with one of the friendly Lochac Discord admins for help!

 One user setting in particular is really worth being aware of – Push-To-Talk.
 Push-To-Talk will mean you are muted unless you press a particular button – which is very handy to ensure group conversations don’t get swamped by a dozen different conversations!
 It’s a requirement of talking in the voice channels on Lochac Discord, so you should enable this setting as soon you get started.
 To enable Push-To-Talk, click on the “User Settings” button, and in the “Voice & Video” menu check the “Push to Talk” checkbox.
 The “shortcut” box below this will let you choose which button you will need to push to unmute yourself.

 There are masses of more functionality in Discord – to explain it all would take 37 pages…or more!
 Even for all this, Discord is quite user friendly – take the time to explore, and if you run into any troubles the Lochac Discord admins are here to help.
-You can find help most of the time in the #troubleshooting-and-faq text channel, or by emailing the Masonry Deputy at email@example.com.
+You can find help most of the time in the #troubleshooting-and-faq text channel, or by emailing the Discord Team at firstname.lastname@example.org.
 And once you’ve had a go and you’re ready to dive into the depths of what Lochac Discord has to offer, check out the longer guide here.